Best Resene Interior Colours: Room-by-Room Guide

 Resene Sea Fog

-- Works beautifully with white cabinetry and brass or chrome hardware
+• Works well with white cabinetry and brass or chrome hardware

 Cabinet Colours (if painting)

-Painted cabinets are increasingly popular in Wellington renovations as an alternative to full kitchen replacement.
-The key is using the right product for the job — standard wall paint on cabinets will chip and peel within months.
+Painting cabinets is getting more common in Wellington renovations as a cheaper option than a full kitchen replacement.
+The trick is the right product.
+Standard wall paint on cabinets will chip and peel within months.

-- Resene Ironsand — dramatic, hides marks and finger smudges well
+• Resene Ironsand.
+Dramatic, and hides marks and finger smudges well.

-- Resene Rivergum — statement teal that works beautifully with timber benchtops
+• Resene Rivergum.
+A teal that works well with timber benchtops.

 Finish Recommendation

-Walls: Resene Kitchen & Bathroom — moisture and mould resistant, essential for Wellington's damp winters.
+Walls: Resene Kitchen & Bathroom.
+Moisture and mould resistant, which matters in Wellington's damp winters.

-Cabinets: Resene Lustacryl semi-gloss — wipeable, durable, and gives a proper factory finish look when applied correctly.
+Cabinets: Resene Lustacryl semi-gloss.
+Wipeable, durable, and gives a proper factory-finish look when applied right.

 Bathrooms

 Bathrooms need moisture-resistant products above all else.
-Wellington homes — particularly older villas with limited ventilation — are prone to mould.
-Using standard interior paint in a bathroom is a false economy.
+Wellington homes, particularly older villas with limited ventilation, are prone to mould.
+Standard interior paint in a bathroom is a false economy.

 Small Bathrooms

-- Resene Quarter Sea Fog (if very good light)
+• Resene Quarter Sea Fog (if the light is good)

-Small spaces need light reflection to function.
-Dark colours in a 3m² bathroom create an oppressive, claustrophobic feeling regardless of how well they photograph in design magazines.
+Small spaces need light bouncing around to feel right.
+Dark colours in a 3m² bathroom feel closed in, no matter how well they photograph in design magazines.

 Large Bathrooms

-- Resene Ironsand — on one wall as a dramatic accent behind a freestanding bath
+• Resene Ironsand.
+On one wall as a dark accent behind a freestanding bath.

 Powder Rooms

-- Resene New Denim Blue — rich, sophisticated, popular with interior designers
+• Resene New Denim Blue.
+Rich and popular with interior designers.

-- Resene Rivergum — statement teal that visitors will comment on
+• Resene Rivergum.
+A teal that visitors will comment on.

-Powder rooms are used briefly by guests — they're the perfect opportunity for a strong colour choice that would be overwhelming in a room you spend hours in each day.
+Powder rooms get used briefly by guests, so they're the right spot for a strong colour that would be too much in a room you sit in for hours.

 Finish Recommendation

-Resene Kitchen & Bathroom Low Sheen — mould and moisture resistant, specifically formulated for humid environments.
-This is the only appropriate product for a Wellington bathroom wall.
+Resene Kitchen & Bathroom Low Sheen.
+Mould and moisture resistant, made for humid rooms.
+It's the only product we'd use on a Wellington bathroom wall.

 Home Offices